britive/terraform-provider-britive/docs/index.md

 * `tenant` - (Optional) This is the Britive Tenant URL, for example `https://company.britive.com`.
 It must be provided, but it can also be sourced from the `BRITIVE_TENANT` environment variable.

 * `token` - (Optional) This is the API Token to interact with your Britive API.
 It must be provided, but it can also be sourced from the `BRITIVE_TOKEN` environment variable.
+Supports a legacy API token, a workload identity token (formatted as `OIDC::<ID token>` or `AWS::<ID token>`), or a JWT - the provider automatically detects which type you're using.

 * `config_path` - (Optional) This is the file path for Britive provider configuration.
 The default configuration path is `~/.britive/tf.config`.
 It can also be sourced from the `BRITIVE_CONFIG` environment variable.